Immigration Lawyer Cost for a Green Card (2026 Guide)

 Telegram

-Immigration Lawyer Cost for Green Card (2025 Guide)
+Typical Immigration Lawyer Fees for a Green Card

 Hiring an immigration lawyer for a green card usually costs between $3,000 and $10,000.
-The price depends on the case type, the lawyer’s experience, and your location.
+The final price depends on the type of case, the lawyer’s experience, and where you live.
+The table below shows typical ranges by case type, with current USCIS government fees listed separately.

-Type of Green Card Case Estimated Lawyer Fees USCIS Fees (2025)
+Type of Green Card Case Estimated Lawyer Fees USCIS Fees (Current)

 Key Factors That Affect Lawyer Costs